LincolnVS/draw.io/README.md

 ![Alu Shape](https://github.com/lincolnvs/draw_io/blob/master/alu_shape.png)

-To get ALU SHAPE on your project, you can do 2 things.
+To get ALU SHAPE on your project, you can do 2 things:

 - You can copy the alu_shape.xlm and import on www.draw.io
 - You can copy the code below and paste at Create Shape on extras (www.draw.io)